degaart/scalable-font2/sfnconv/README.md

 Porting to other OSes
 ---------------------

 This is pretty straight forward.
 You'll need to compile libsfn.
-As it contains all its dependendencies, all you need for that is an ANSI C compiler and a minimal libc.
+As it contains all its dependencies, all you need for that is an ANSI C compiler and a minimal libc.
 The sfnconv utility is just a simple command line parser and wrapper around that library, has no dependencies (stripped down version of zlib is already included in libsfn).